 Your hotel or house may not be higher than 15 meters in height.
 The Yellow Zone is a residential zone and you can build condominiums in this zone however there is a height restriction of 23 meters in this Yellow Zone.
 Note that these have to fall under the main height restriction on condominiums in Phuket and that is that no building may be higher than 80 meters above sea level.

 You will note that all height restrictions are above ground but the main restriction is above sea level.
 When buying a condo in Phuket then you have to consider if your unit and the building is in compliance with these rules and regulations.
 The Kathu District Office does have an engineer to come out and check the property which is going to be built or already built.

-The only problem that you might encounter is when the top of the house of the top of the building is higher than the 80 meters above sea level.
-As an example a wall build 80 meters on a hill would be breaking the rules and property regulations.
-Also check the height of your building in Phuket.
+The only problem that you might encounter is when the top of the house of the top of the building is higher than 80 meters above sea level.
+As an example, a wall builds 80 meters on a hill would be breaking the rules and property regulations.
+Also, check the height of your building in Phuket.
 The Patong Municipality monitors construction in Phuket.

-This ensures that the beach still has a view as you are not allowed to build tall building close to the beach.
-Speak to a property lawyer in Phuket for more information and assistance with the property zone restrictions.
+This ensures that the beach still has a view as you are not allowed to build tall buildings close to the beach.
+Speak to our property lawyer in Phuket for more information and assistance with the property zone restrictions.

-Buying property needs you to check the building restrictions with a due diligence.
+Buying property needs you to check the building restrictions with due diligence.

 Yes, but only on the bases of a superficies.
 Foreigners generally cannot own land in Thailand however you can own the structure on the land.
 Your Thai wife might own the land or you might lease land.
 You will however need to have the building permit on your name.